apple/swift-algorithms/Guides/Windows.md

 }
 ```

 If a size larger than the collection length is specified, an empty collection is returned.
-Due to this
-behaviour the indexes must be calculated on initialisation as we have to be able to compare the
+The first upper bound is computed eagerly because it determines if the collection
-`upperBound` and allow `Collection` correctly calculate `isEmpty`  .
+`startIndex` returns `endIndex`.

 ```swift
 [1, 2, 3].windows(size: 5).isEmpty // true